 Composable’s Multichain Agnostic Normalized Trust-minimized Intent Settlement (MANTIS) is an ecosystem-agnostic intent settlement framework.
 MANTIS facilitates settlement of cross-chain user intents, optimising the supply chain to deliver upon our vision of a user-centric, ecosystem-agnostic future for DeFi.

 Presently, MANTIS is live on mainnet for testing with a number of solvers to fulfill user intents, with the inclusion of oracles and collators to run validators for this framework.

-There is no one set definition for this Intents in DeFi.
+Intents have become a hot topic in DeFi, though there is no one set definition for this concept.
 In general, intents are understood to be users’ desires for a given transaction or other outcome.
 Intents include desired parameters (such as to swap X amount of A token for B token), but leave some room for flexibility (such as where this swap occurs) in the solution that solvers provide.
-Anoma’s Apriori does a great job of breaking down the history and various definitions of intents in this blog about their Intents Day event.
+Anoma does a great job of breaking down the history and various definitions of intents in this blog about their Intents Day event.
 This blog by Essential also provides another means of defining intents and solvers.

-Distinct blockchain ecosystems, though increasing the solution space for problems, do not actually communicate with each other.
+Distinct blockchain markets, though increasing the solution space for problems, do not actually communicate with each other.
 There is thus a huge amount of potential loss due to lack of synchronicity between these markets.
-There is no credibly verifiable way to settle orders between chains, and also settle them at the same time.
+Unlike the equities market, there is no credibly verifiable way to settle orders between chains, and also settle them at the same time.

-So, how can the supply chain be optimised so that there is the remote possibility of facilitating this?
+How can the supply chain be optimized so that there is the remote possibility of facilitating this?
+The solution is MANTIS.